-On July 8, 2016, Panama notified to the World Trade Organization (WTO) Technical Barriers to Trade (TBT) Committee the Notification G/TBT/N/PAN/86 regarding the technical regulation DGNTI-COPANIT 52-2016, establishing the new quality requirements for fresh onions.
+On July 8, 2016, Panama notified to the World Trade Organization (WTO) Technical Barriers to Trade (TBT) Committee the Notification G/TBT/N/PAN/86 regarding the technical regulation DGNTI-COPANIT 52-2017, establishing new quality requirements for fresh onions.

-This technical regulation includes a restriction that the onions must be sold within 120 days of its harvest, even if the product is refrigerated.
+This technical regulation includes a restriction that the onions must be sold within 120 days of its harvest, even if the product is refrigerated; or within 75 days of its harvest, if the onions are stored at a temperature between 25 and 30 degrees Celsius.
 The regulation also includes specific packaging and labeling materials, among other requirements for sampling and testing by AUPSA.